eldar78/IDS-IPS-Shorewall/README.md

-# IDS-IPS-Shorewall
+# Shorewall
-Secure your VPS with IDS/IPS
+Secure your VPS with Shorewall(Firewall for Linux)